SKLPC (UK) Badminton League Rules and Regulations for Inter-Club Competitions

-- Clubs with more than one team in the league must nominate a minimum of 6 (six) players for each team (mens) and 4 (four) players for the ladies, apart from the lowest.
+- Clubs with more than one team in the league must nominate a minimum of 6 (six) players for each team (mens) and 6 (six) players for the ladies, apart from the lowest.
 Their names must be submitted to their league administrator – the nominations MUST be submitted before the first match or February 1st, whichever is the earlier.
-A minimum of 2 nominated players MUST play in each match in mens, and 1 in ladies.
-A nominated player must play at least 4 times for His / Her nominated team in mens and mixed, and 4 times in ladies, and may not play for any lower ranked team that season.
+A minimum of 2 nominated players MUST play in each match in mens and ladies.
+A nominated player must play at least 4 times for His / Her nominated team in mens and ladies, and may not play for any lower ranked team that season.
 In the case of severe injury, a player moving from the area or some other acceptable reason then a substitute nomination MUST be made before July 31st.
 (All nominated players would be expected to have played before the end of the year).
 Any change of nominations must be made through the Competitions Committee.
 For a nominated player failing to play the required 4 times, there will be a 1 point deduction for each player involved at the end of the season.

 - Registrations cannot be made after 31st January of each season without the prior consent of the Committee who will take into account the ability and history of the new player. i.e. generally new registrations will only be accepted for players who have just moved into the area and must be also made at least 48 hours in advance of a match.
 The League Committee must be informed about new registrations before 31st